 Current Legal Status of LGBTQ+ People in Iowa Legal status of the Lesbian, Gay and Bisexual Community lowa has passed both a "Don't Say Gay" bill and a bill limiting the use of bathrooms for trans and nonbinary folks.
-There is also a bill currently on the Governor's desk for broader religious exemption acceptance across the board in the state (May 2024).
+In 2024, Governor Reyonds signed Senate File 2095, the Iowa Religious Freedom Restoration Act.
 Iowa law currently prohibits discrimination based on sexual orientation in employment, housing, public accommodations, education and certain economic activities.
-Iowa law prohibits employers from discriminating on the basis of sexual orientation and gender identity.
-State employees receive the same protections, as the state of Iowa is explicitly included in the definition of "employer."
-Discrimination based on sexual orientation or gender identity in hiring or advertising for any job is prohibited, as is wage discrimination.
 Exceptions exist for small-sized employers (with fewer than four employees), work performed in a home or for family lives, personal services for the employer's family and religious institutions.
 There are no explicit restrictions against same-sex couple adoption, though the language around adoption by married couples in state law uses "husband" and "wife," implying the exclusion of same-sex couples.
 There has been no legislative or judicial action explicitly establishing the right of joint adoptions for LGBTQ+ couples.
 However, if challenged, some experts say the law would likely be overturned.
 There is no law prohibiting agencies to decline prospective adoptive parents based on religious beliefs.
 Married same-sex couples have the same rights as married heterosexual couples to have both parents listed on the birth certificates of their newborn children, as held by the Iowa Supreme Court in Gartner v.
 Iowa Dep't of Pub.
 Health (2013).
-Conversion therapy is currently legal in Iowa, although there have been efforts on both the legislative and the professional level to effect changes.
+Conversion therapy is currently legal in lowa, although there have been efforts on both the legislative and the professional level to effect changes.
 In 2020, a bill that would ban it was introduced in the state house but ended up tabled by committee, partly because some said the proposed protections weren't strong enough.
 A bill proposing to ban conversion therapy on LGBTQ+ minors was passed by the lowa Senate in March 2015 but subsequently died without a vote in the House.
 And the lowa Board of Medicine and the lowa Board of Psychology have had opportunities to consider petitions to ban state-licensed professionals from performing conversion therapy on minors, but have yet to adopt such policies.
-A group called lowa safe schools is pushing to get the issue on the docket in the 2021 legislative session.
-Legal Status of the Transgender Community lowa law currently prohibits discrimination based on gender identity in employment, housing, public accommodations, education and certain economic activities.
+A state bill, SF 2037, was recommended for passage in 2024.
+If passed, this bill would restrict the ability of cities in lowa to ban conversation therapy.

+Legal Status of the Transgender Community As of 2025, gender identity is no longer included in civil rights protections.
+Iowa the first state to remove a protected class from a state law prohibiting discrimination.
 There is both a "Don't Say Gay" and a bathroom bill that have been introduced and signed in the last year (2023-2024).
 Restricting access to LGBTQ+ inclusive curriculum for LGBTQ+ students and families in lowa as well as a bathroom bill limiting the use of bathrooms to folks "sex assigned at birth".
 Individuals can change their gender markers on birth certificates.
 To do so, they must submit a notarized affidavit from a doctor and surgeon stating that the gender markers on file for the applicant have been changed by surgery or by other treatment.
 Neither a court appointment nor a name change is required.
 Individuals can amend their gender markers on a driver's license by submitting a certified amended or new lowa birth certificate showing the correct gender marker.
 Individuals can also amend their legal name on the driver's license.
-This requires a court-ordered name change, which does not require gender confirmation surgery. lowa's penal code covers hate crimes committed on the basis of sexual orientation but not gender identity.
-A bill proposing to add gender identity to lowa's hate crime law protection was initially approved in March 2016 by the Senate but subsequently died without a vote in the House. lowa does not prohibit private insurance providers or Medicaid from excluding transgender care from coverage. lowa has passed 2 anti LGBTQ+ bills this year - both targeting trans youth's access to gender-affirming healthcare and for trans youth to access school facilities (Bathrooms and locker rooms) in accordance with their gender identity.
+This requires a court-ordered name change, which does not require gender confirmation surgery.